keplersj/BoatCraft/README.markdown

 ### Translations

 BoatCraft will now localize like any other mod!
-To add a translation just make a pull request with with your translations [here](https://github.com/Open-Code-Developers/BoatCraft/tree/master/src/main/resources/assets/boatcraft/lang).
+To add a translation just make a pull request with your translations [here](https://github.com/Open-Code-Developers/BoatCraft/tree/master/src/main/resources/assets/boatcraft/lang).

 ### Source Code